 Figure 4: Packet error rate in interference channel with 19.04kS/s and convolutional code with rate 1/3 assuming the interference parameter configuration as shown in Figure 2.
 Furthermore, a receiver noise figure of 3dB is assumed.

 Figure 4 shows the improved performance of the split mode (blue) against the classical transmission (red).
-The split mode only shows a degradation of few dB compared to the non-interfered AWGN curve (green).
+The split mode only shows a degradation of a few dB compared to the non-interfered AWGN curve (green).
 However, the non-split mode results in a flat error curve, showing a degraded performance.
 The reason for this behavior is clear.
 In case of the split-mode the data are interleaved in multiple radio-bursts over large parts of the spectrum.
 Consequently, only a subset of the radio-bursts gets affected by interference, which can then be recovered by means of the FEC.
 Though, in case of the non-split mode a significant part of a complete packet is affected by one interferer, which may not be recovered by the FEC with a high probability.

 Interference Modeling for Dissimilar Systems Analyses